jisanchezp/acid-challenge-app-one/README.md

 Fill the login form with data with the desired email and image.

-The cases stated beolw are the only **happy-path** responses you should receive.
+The cases stated below are the only **happy-path** responses you should receive.

 1) Successful Authentification: